Aim

 - the establishment of eating patterns and taste preferences into adulthood.

-Ministers have referred issues relating to regulatory approaches to Food Standards Australia New Zealand (FSANZ).
-Ministers referred the non-regulatory approaches to the Australian Government Department of Health and Aged Care to implement in consultation with the Australian Healthy Food Partnership and to the New Zealand Government to consider the approach in New Zealand.
+Ministers have referred issues relating to regulatory approaches to FSANZ.
+Ministers referred the non-regulatory approaches to the Australian Government Department of Health, Disability and Ageing to implement in consultation with the Australian Healthy Food Partnership and to the New Zealand Government to consider the approach in New Zealand.

 2024 – Consultation Regulation Impact Statement completed